 The 2011 Series A Bonds are secured by a pledge of 1976 Sales Tax Revenues, which consist of the 1976 Sales Tax less an administrative fee paid to the Board of Equalization.
 The level of 1976 Sales Tax Revenues collected at any time is dependent upon the level of retail sales within the County, which is, in turn, dependent upon the level of economic activity in the County and in the State generally.
-As a result, any substantial deterioration in the level of economic activity within the County or in the State could have a material adverse impact upon the level of 1976 Sales Tax Revenues and therefore upon the ability of the Authority to pay principal of and interest on the 2011 Series A Bonds.
+As a result, any substantial deterioration in the level of 1976 Sales Tax Revenues and therefore upon the level of 1976 Sales Tax Revenues and therefore upon the level of 1976 Sales Tax Revenues and therefore upon the ability of the Authority to pay principal of and interest on the 2011 Series A Bonds.
 For example, during the most recent recession, which had a severe impact on the United States and California economies, 1976 Sales Tax Revenues decreased 15.6% between the Fiscal Year ended June 30, 2008 and the Fiscal Year ended June 30, 2009.
 See "THE 1976 SALES TAX - Historical Sales Tax Revenues" above.